UPPS 05.06.03 - Student Travel

 Registered student organization travel is an organized event or activity that is required by the student organization when it occurs more than 25 miles away from campus.

-Registered student organizations that require travel from student members must submit completed applicable attachments described in Section 05., along with the required documents and information, to Student Involvement @ LBJSC for approval.
-The request should be submitted at least 10 working days in advance of travel to the activity or event.
+Registered student organizations that require travel from student members must submit completed applicable attachments described in Section 05., along with the required documents and information, to the Office of Student Involvement in the LBJ Student Center (Student Involvement @ LBJSC).
+Documents and information should be submitted at least 10 working days in advance of travel to the activity or event.

 PROCEDURES FOR INTERNATIONAL TRAVEL FOR STUDENTS

-Registered student organizations planning international travel should contact Student Involvement @ LBJSC.
+Registered student organizations planning international travel are recommended to notify International Affairs and follow the guidelines provided by International Affairs, as well as notify Student Involvement @ LBJSC.

-Study abroad programs should coordinate with the Texas State Study Abroad Office to ensure compliance with policies and procedures established for out-of-country programs.
-Please see the Study Abroad website for more information.
+Study abroad programs must coordinate with the Study Abroad Office to ensure compliance with policies and procedures established for out-of-country programs (see the Study Abroad website for more information).

 TRAVEL AUTHORIZATION PROCEDURES

-Complete the Authorization for Medical Treatment for Minors, for minors only.
+submit an Authorization for Medical Treatment for Minors (completed for minors only); and

-Copies of all attachments should be submitted to the department authorizing travel.
+submit copies of all attachments to the department authorizing travel.
 The student organizations should also maintain copies of these forms.

 If a university-owned vehicle is used, all drivers must be university-approved drivers as defined in Section 04.01 a. of UPPS No. 05.05.02, Driver Selection.